dadaloop82/hass_ai/DEVELOPER.md

 ## 🎯 AI Evaluation Logic

-### Prompt Template
+### Enhanced Prompt Template (v1.9.12)
 ```
-"As a Home Assistant expert, analyze these {N} entities and rate their automation importance on a scale of 0-5:
+"As a Home Assistant expert, analyze these {N} entities and their attributes to rate their automation importance on a scale of 0-5:

+Rating Scale:
 0 = Ignore (diagnostic/unnecessary)
 1 = Very Low (rarely useful)
 2 = Low (occasionally useful)